-Signs are posted to alert the public of the advisory.
-Health officials will continue testing beach water and will remove posted signs and notify the public when the bacteria levels decrease to meet state standards.
+State officials will continue testing the site, and they will remove the sign and notify the public again when the bacteria levels decrease to levels below the standards.

 Swimming and other recreational activities in contaminated water can make people ill.